confuzeus/simple-django/ansible/README.md

 1. Open _roles/nginx/tasks/main.yml_.
 In the task _Copy virtual hosts_, edit the list below the _loop_ instruction.
    Remove _example.com.conf_ and add all the virtual host files you created above.

+1. Create a file called _hosts_.
+Add the IP address(es) of the server(s) that will be configured.
+   You can also use hostnames as defined in your ssh config instead of IP addresses.

 1. Run the playbook by typing `just`.

 ## Encryption